 Incontinence (Urinating Without Your Control)

-Yet anxiety does cause the need to urinate, although the reason is not entirely clear.
-The most likely cause is the activation of your fight or flight response – the fear response that is triggered by anxiety.
+Anxiety does cause an urge to urinate, although the reason is not entirely clear.
+The most likely cause is the activation of your fight or flight response - the fear response that is triggered by anxiety.

-But when your fight or flight system is activated, as it is with anxiety, the system essentially opens up all of your most important programs at once.
-Your limbic system triggers your heart, your muscles, your lungs – it runs everything it needs to allow you to fight or flee.
+But when your fight-or-flight system is activated, as it is with anxiety, the system essentially opens up all of your most important programs at once.
+Your limbic system triggers your heart, muscles, lungs - it runs everything it needs to allow you to fight or flee.
 Unfortunately, in order to run these programs, the brain center that controls urination has to shut down, and that's what causes you to urinate when you're afraid.

 Who This Affects